SaiGawand12/Facial_Emotion_Recognition/README.md

 ## **Usage**
 - The webcam feed is used for real-time emotion recognition.
 - The model classifies emotions like **Happy**, **Sad**, **Angry**, **Surprise**, etc.
-- You can also pass custom images to the `emotion_recognition.py` for classification.
+- You can also use custom videos to the `video_detection.py` for emotion recognition through video.

 ## **Technologies**
 - **Python 3**